-We provide our customers sales and support service by mobile applications, by websites, by telephone or via e-mail, 24 hours a day, seven days a week.
+We provide customer services and support through our mobile applications, websites, and telephone or e-mail, 24 hours a day, seven days a week.
 We maintain in-house call centers to ensure high quality of our services.
-Our call centers are located in various locations, including in Shanghai and in Nantong.
-We have invested significantly in our call center technologies over years and provide top-notch services in China and Asia.
+Our call centers are located in both China and abroad, such as Shanghai, Nantong, Tokyo, and Edinburgh.
+We have invested significantly in our call center technologies over years and provide top-notch services globally.

-Our systems servers are housed in various locations, mainly in Shanghai and Nantong, and these system services are interlinked among themselves.
-The performance of our systems servers are monitored and supported 24 hours a day, seven days a week.
-The web hosting facilities are equipped with back-up capabilities and perform real-time mirror back-up and additional back-up for off-site storage on a daily basis.
+Both our ctrip.com and trip.com platforms are comprised of thousands of applications which are hosted in a hybrid cloud infrastructure with both private cloud and public cloud to ensure high reliability, high scalability, and high speed of access.
+These infrastructure and applications are monitored and supported 24 hours a day, seven days a week.
+The hybrid cloud infrastructure is equipped with back-up capabilities and perform real-time mirror back-up and additional back-up for off-site storage on a daily basis.

-We maintain dedicated servers and high speed Internet access to provide fast responses to customer requests, load balance and data back-up.
-We regularly upgrade our hardware and software and procure security services to protect our servers against unauthorized access to data, or unauthorized alteration or destruction of data.
+We continuously upgrade our infrastructure and applications and procure security services to protect our system against unauthorized access to data, or unauthorized alteration or destruction of data.

-We believe our cutting-edge technology used throughout our quality services distinguishes us from our competitors in China.
+We believe the cutting-edge technology used throughout our quality services distinguishes us from our competitors in China.
 Our goal has been to build a reliable, scalable, and secure infrastructure to fully support our customer service centers, mobile and website operations and one-stop travel platform.